How to Choreograph a Fight Scene for Film

 Choreographing a fight for film requires attention to detail and thoughtful execution.
 Even a skilled fighter will need to be coached on how to fight in front of a camera.
 There are some steps you can take to ensure that your fight scenes are convincing and authentic.
-Here are a few tips on how to direct a fight scene.
+Here are a few tips on how to choreograph a fight scene.

 Walk Your Stage